Field-Fabricated Installation Systems Overview

 THE OPTIMAL SOLUTION: BACK-DRAINED & VENTILATED + OMEGA CI®

-Laminators’ new and improved Back-Drained and Ventilated, Field-Fabricated installation systems (1-Piece, Tight-Fit Molding; Clip & Caulk™) use aluminum extrusions as sub-framing members to create a 7/8"-deep cavity behind the panel veneer.
+Laminators’ back-drained and ventilated, field-fabricated installation systems (1-Piece, Tight-Fit Molding; Clip & Caulk™) use aluminum extrusions as sub-framing members to create a 7/8″-deep cavity behind the panel veneer.

 This provides a number of benefits:

-Submit the Budget Pricing Request form and we'll provide you with estimated quantities and budget numbers for your next project.
+Submit our Budget Pricing Request Form and we’ll provide you with estimated quantities and budget numbers for your upcoming project.